 Other upcoming films include: Rehearsal (a British Romantic Comedy starring Bruce Greenwood, directed by Carl Bessai), As You Like It (w/Academy Award Nominee Graham Greene), and The Revival (directed by Jennifer Gerber).

 On stage, Stephen has originated roles in world premieres at Lincoln Center/LCT3 in Nick Jones’ Obie-winning comedy The Coward (helmed by Tony Award-Winning director, Sam Gold), Melissa Ross’ Thinner Than Water with the critically acclaimed Labyrinth Theater Company, Dance Dance Revolution (directed by Tony Award-Nominee, Alex Timbers), and Kimber Lee’s Different Words for the Same Thing with the Center Theater Group in Los Angeles.
 In the spring of 2016, Stephen will perform in Bekah Brunstetter’s world premiere of Going to a Place Where You Already Are at the South Coast Repertory Theater.

-Stephen is a graduate of Kenyon College and The National Theater Institute, where he studied under Brian Dennehy and The Royal Shakespeare Company.
-He is represented on both coasts by Don Buchwald and Associates/Fortitude for Film, Theatre and Television and Abrams Artists for Commercials.
+Stephen studied at The National Theater Institute and graduated Cum Laude from Kenyon College, where he won the Paul Newman Award for Acting.
+He is represented on both coasts by Don Buchwald and Associates for Film, Theatre and Television and Abrams Artists for Commercials.